 - Not for those who want a luxurious washroom

-We love this new little arrival from Turkey, which is currently being sold in the UK by the Leeds Caravan Centre.
-In fact, this is the second category the compact caravan has won at the Practical Caravan Awards 2025, as it also took our caravan innovation award.
+We loved this new little arrival from Turkey, which is currently being sold in the UK by the Leeds Caravan Centre and named it the best small caravan at the Practical Caravan Awards 2025.
+In fact, this was the second category the compact caravan won at the Practical Caravan Awards 2025, as it also took our caravan innovation award.

 Often when it comes to caravans, small tends to mean basic.
 Not so with this caravan, which comes with bright external colours and an interior complete with natural wood and basket weave lockers doors.
 For a small caravan, its front lounge is surprisingly comfortable.
 It’s a monocoque, too, which makes its £16,995 price tag all the more impressive.
 (That’s a good £5,000 or so less than the cheapest conventional British caravan when it’s new, and it won’t be monocoque.)